Sarawilong/Calculate/README.md

 - check if the calcul does not work with a negative number,
 - check if the calcul with the tva is applied on the result of the first function,
 - and verify that this one also work with decimal number.

+- app.e2e-spec:
+- Verify that on the page wi've got an input, a select and a button
+- It will also verify that the result and TVA is displayed
+- the fonctionnal test will be used to simulate the user action by entering a value in the input tag and select a type and calculate all that by clicking on the button 'calculate'.
+This one will call the function associated and check if the results are correct.